The following methods to soundproof your ceiling efficiently will be explained in the article. Jump to the soundproofing methods if you’re in a hurry.

 First remove the drywall to expose the subflooring, on the floor above, then remove the subflooring.
 Apply damping compound on an installed layer of drywall (72STC).

 You can improve this method by applying another layer of damping compound and a final layer of drywall.
 Then replace the subflooring (76STC).

 Install the double layer of drywall with one layer of damping compound in between, to the ceiling below.
 Decouple using hat channels as explained above.

 This method will ensure a completely soundproof ceiling and even less flanking noise.

 Floating Ceiling Joists

-The procedure is to install a new joist between each pair of existing ceiling joist.
-Extend the new joists 2inches below the original joists.
+The procedure is to install a new joist between each pair of existing ceiling joists.
+Extend the new joists 2 inches below the original joists.